NerduMiner/p2setoolkit/README.md

 0 -> Length of padding[Only applicable for jumptable, optional]
 ```

 An example .info file for Pikmin 2's se.bms is provided in this repository.
-DATA AND PADDING ARE NOT AVAILABLE FOR USE IN THE DECOMPILE TASK.

 # NOTICE
 You will need to have a good understanding of BMS opcodes and how they work if you want to use this tool effectively, you can look at bmsinterpret.d to see how opcodes are defined but that can only take you so far, this is mainly due to a lack of info in the scene about BMS files and their intricacies.